+'''

 STEPMOVEABS ch, position, r

+'''

-The ch parameter would specify which stepper motor channel is being used and whether it is being used as a controller, a full-step driver, or a half-step driver.
+The ch parameter would specify which stepper motor channel is being used.

 The position parameter specifies how many pulses the motor will move relative to its home position.
-If the motor were in half-step driver mode, then position would be in half steps.

 The r parameter specifies which internal relay will be activated once the motor has moved to its new position.
 This relay would be cleared when the STEPMOVEABS command is executed in case it was already activated.